-Diluted earnings per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
+Diluted earnings per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares, which consist of the ordinary shares issuable upon the conversion of the convertible senior notes (using the if-converted method).
 Ordinary share equivalents are excluded from the computation of diluted earnings per ordinary share if their effects would be anti-dilutive.

-On October 27, 2016, the Company's shareholders voted in favor of a proposal to adopt a dualclass share structure, pursuant to which the Company's authorized share capital were reclassified and redesigned into Class A ordinary shares and Class B ordinary shares.
-Both Class A ordinary shares and Class B ordinary shares are entitled to the same dividend right, as such, this dual class share structure has no impacts to the earnings per share calculation.
+On October 27, 2016, the Company's shareholders voted in favor of a proposal to adopt a dualclass share structure, pursuant to which the Company's authorized share capital were reclassified and redesignated into Class A ordinary shares and Class B ordinary shares.
+Both Class A ordinary shares and Class B ordinary shares are entitled to the same dividend right, as such, this dual class share structure has no impact to the earnings per share calculation.
 Basic earnings per share and diluted earnings per share are the same for each Class A ordinary shares and Class B ordinary shares.